lcastri/causalflow/README.md

 ## <img src="https://github.com/lcastri/causalflow/raw/main/docs/assets/fpcmci_icon.png" width="18"> F-PCMCI
 Extension of the state-of-the-art causal discovery method [PCMCI](https://github.com/jakobrunge/tigramite) augmented with a feature-selection method based on Transfer Entropy.
 The algorithm, starting from a prefixed set of variables, identifies the correct subset of features and a hypothetical causal model between them.
 Then, from the selected features and the hypothetical causal model, the causal discovery is executed.
 Running the latter with this refined set of variables, and with a list of potential causal links between them, contributes to achieve **faster** and **more accurate** causal discovery.

 In the following it is presented an example showing the main functionality of F-PCMCI and a comparison between causal models obtained by PCMCI and F-PCMCI causal discovery algorithms on the same data.
-The latter have been created by defining a 7-variables system defined as follows:
+The latter have been created by defining a 7-variables system as follows:

 $$
 \begin{cases}